Categorical Reparameterization with Denoising Diffusion models

 \subsection{Related work}

-\paragraph{Reparameterization trick.} We discuss reparameterization tricks beyond the \gumbelsoft. \citet{potapczynski2020invertible} replace Gumbel noise by Gaussian noise passed through an invertible transformation to obtain a more flexible family of continuous distributions on the simplex. \citet{wang2020relaxed} go beyond the independence assumption \eqref{eq:factorized-joint} and propose a relaxation for correlated multivariate Bernoulli via a Gaussian copula. \citet{paulus2020gradient} generalize the Gumbel–max trick by considering solutions to random linear programs and then obtain differentiable relaxations through by adding of strongly convex regularizer.
-Another way to obtain low variance gradient estimators is through the combination of REINFORCE with reparameterization trick-based control variates, or the use of Rao--Blackwellization \cite{tucker2017rebar,grathwohl2018relax,liu2019rao,paulus2020raoblackwell}.
+\paragraph{Reparameterization trick.} Beyond \gumbelsoft, several works propose alternative approximate reparameterizations. \citet{potapczynski2020invertible} replace Gumbel noise with an invertible push-forward of a Gaussian, yielding a richer family of simplex-valued relaxations. \citet{wang2020relaxed} relax the factorization assumption in \eqref{eq:factorized-joint} by modeling correlated multivariate Bernoulli variables via a Gaussian copula. \citet{paulus2020gradient} generalize the Gumbel–max trick through solutions of random linear programs, obtaining differentiable relaxations by adding a strongly convex regularizer.